-What Asset Finance and Chattel Mortgages are
+What are Asset Finance and Chattel Mortgages

 For the average person using finance to buy a car or any other household consumer product means diving into the world of Asset Finance.
 The concepts and terms can seem confusing, but it doesn’t have to be that way.
 Today we’re going to give you an introduction to Asset Finance and some of the main financing options.

 By way of comparison, it’s like a home loan and mortgage where the lender may repossess the asset if you don’t make the repayments.
-The loan in finalised once the final payment has been made.
-There are a range of features and benefits relating to this finance option including balloon payments, loan terms and potential tax benefits.
+The loan is finalised once the final payment has been made.
+There is a range of features and benefits relating to this finance option including balloon payments, loan terms and potential tax benefits.
+Chattel Mortgages will have a low rate as it is tied up to the asset.
 Like any finance option you need to determine if it’s suitable for your circumstances.